 And the best part is, it never needs to be replaced.
 Simply give it a good rinse every couple of months to remove any detritus that gets stuck on its surface and it will work forever.

-So that is the key to getting fantastic results with Seachem Denitrate or Matrix: minimum flow of 20 gallons per hour.
+So that is the key to getting fantastic results with Seachem Denitrate or Matrix: a minimum flow of 20 gallons per hour.

 Oh, and if you use Denitrate, also be sure the flow does not exceed 50 gallons per hour.
 Otherwise, the water will pass through the media too quickly and the anaerobic bacteria living in its micro-pores will not have time to consume the nitrates.